-Robert Elgie (firstname.lastname@example.org) is the general manager/editor of the project.
-He is Paddy Moriarty Professor of Government and International Studies at Dublin City University since 2001.
+|Robert Elgie (email@example.com) is the founding editor of the Presidential Power Blog and was its general editor and manager from September 2013 until December 2018.
+Since 2001, he has been Paddy Moriarty Professor of Government and International Studies at Dublin City University.
+He is a member of the Royal Irish Academy.
 He has published numerous books, including Semi-Presidentialism: Sub-types and Democratic Performance (Oxford University Press, 2011), as well as a number of co-edited publications with Sophia Moestrup, such as Semi-Presidentialism in Central and Eastern Europe (Manchester University Press, 2008).
 He has published in journals such as Comparative Political Studies, British Journal of Political Science, Political Research Quarterly, and Journal of Democracy.
 He is the editor of the journal French Politics.
-He is the lead co-editor of the Oxford Handbook of French Politics which will be published in 2014.
+He is the co-editor of the Oxford Handbook of French Politics (Oxford University Press 2016).
 He is the Review Editor for Government and Opposition.
 He has a personal website at www.semipresidentialism.com and can be followed on Twitter @robertelgie|

 The contributors and co-owners of the project are: